genomicsclass/leanpub/manuscript/crossvalidation.md

 })
 ```

-Now we can plot the mean misclassification rate for each value of k:
+Here is a plot the mean misclassification rate for each value of k:

 ```r